Banana Watermelon Frozen Dog Treats

 Blend until smooth.

-Bone and paw shaped silicone molds filled with banana watermelon puree.
+Paw shaped silicone molds filled with banana watermelon puree.

 Once the molds are filled, place them into the freezer and let them set for at least 4 hours.
 I prefer to leave mine overnight to make sure they are as frozen solid as they will get.